 Field-Placement Supervisor •Kevin Cmelik, Assistant Attorney General, Iowa Attorney General’s Office

 PrerequisitesStudents must qualify under Iowa Supreme Court Rule 31.15 for in-court student practice before participating in the program.
 Rule 31.15 requires students to be part of a law school approved program and have completed one-half of their total law school credits.
-Students must have completed both Evidence and Criminal Procedure I prior to enrollment in the internship.
+Students must have completed both Law 113, (Evidence) and Law 236 (Criminal Procedure I) prior to enrollment in the internship.